 The Indus River and its tributaries are the primary sources of surface water.
-An estimated 122 km3 of surface water is diverted annually through an extensive canal system to irrigate this land.4 Indus basin is the major source of water provision in the Sindh.
+An estimated 122 km3 of surface water is diverted annually through an extensive canal system to irrigate this land.3 Indus basin is the major source of water provision in the Sindh.
 The Indus drains an area of about 950,000 km2 and generates a mean annual discharge of 6,682 m3/s.
-The hydrograph of the river at Sukkur is strongly seasonal with a long low-water season known as Rabi between October and March (low flow season) and a high-water season known as Kharif between April and September (high flow season), driven primarily by summer snowmelt in the upper catchment and monsoon rainfall.
-The river usually peaks in mid-August or early September.
-River flow upstream of Sukkur barrage varies from a monthly average flow of approximately 22.83 MAF (28.16 BCM) in August to approximately 1.44 MAF (1.78 BCM) in January5.